 -further checks on people living or working outside the UK

 -a check to establish the person’s right to work in the UK.

 While registered early years providers are not required to keep a single central record, they are still required to obtain the relevant information to confirm the suitability of those caring for children.
 The requirements are set out in the ‘Statutory Framework for the Early Years Foundation Stage'.

 During early years inspections, inspectors will check that the provider is able to produce evidence of the suitability of all relevant staff and adults.

 Employers should also be given a mandatory induction, which includes familiarisation with child protection responsibilities and procedures to be followed if they have any concerns about a child’s safety or welfare.

 It is also important to remember that as an employer you are responsible for ensuring that your staff are competent to carry out their responsibilities for safeguarding and promoting the welfare of children, creating an environment where staff feel able to raise concerns and feel supported in their safeguarding role.

-Please note, this is a short overview about the main points in place to ensure for safe recruitment in early years; for more information and to see the points in their entirety please see the following documents Keeping Children Safe in Education, Working together to Safeguard Children and Inspecting Safeguarding in Early Years.
+Please note, that this is a short overview of the main points in place to ensure safe recruitment in the early years; for more information and to see the points in their entirety please see the following documents Keeping Children Safe in Education, Working together to Safeguard Children and Inspecting Safeguarding in Early Years.